samy-barrech/Flexible-Job-Shop-Scheduling-Problem/README.md

 `python main.py path/to/file`

-If path/to/file is omitted, the defautl value is data/test.fjs
+If path/to/file is omitted, the default value is data/test.fjs

 ## Results